MarschmiLab/MarschmiLab.github.io/_pages/join.md

 - Opportunities outside of Cornell:
 	- Due August until mid-October: <a href="https://www.nsfgrfp.org/">NSF Graduate Research Fellowship Program</a>.
 	- Due mid-January: <a href="https://www.krellinst.org/csgf/">DOE Computational Science Graduate Fellowship.</a>
+	- Due March/April: <a href="https://schmidtsciencefellows.org/">Schmidt Science Graduate Fellows.</a> This program funds students during their final year of their PhD and the first year of their postdoc to help students in their pursuit of a postdoctoral position.
+Each year, Cornell can nominate up to 7 individuals.
 	- Ford Foundation:
 		- Due September to early December: <a href="https://sites.nationalacademies.org/PGA/FordFellowships/PGA_171962">Predoctoral Fellowship.</a>
 		- Due September to early December: <a href="https://sites.nationalacademies.org/PGA/FordFellowships/PGA_171939">Dissertation Fellowship.</a>